RosettaCommons/documentation/scripting_documentation/RosettaScripts/FeaturesReporter/OneBodyFeaturesReporters.md

 The conformation of protein residues is described by the coordinates of each atom.
 A reduced representation is just specifying the values for each torsional angle degree of freedom, these include the backbone and sidechain torsional angles.
 Since Proteins have only canonical amino acids, there are at most 4 torsional angles in the sidechains.

 -   **protein\_residue\_conformation** : The degrees of freedom in each residue conformation.
     -   *secstruct* : The secondary structure of the residue.
 NOTE: this is not computed by DSSP but taken from fragments.
-See [Pose::secstruct()](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_source/src/core/pose/Pose.hh#L589) .
 	-   *phi* , *psi* , *omega* : Backbone torsional angles
     -   *chi\** : Sidechain torsional angles

 <!-- -->